paul-hammant/tbd/content/vcs-features/index.md

 This goes hand in hand with the Code Review capability.
 CI Servers kick in for commits are pushed up code review branches, or at least against change sets that are entering code review and validate them.
-The regular build, and maybe some additional steps are executed against them and the results of those made available to code reviewers, Facebook have a Service Level Agreement to have those complete ten minutes after the commit has been placed in the 'needs code review' queue.
+The regular build, and maybe some additional steps are executed against them and the results of those made available to code reviewers, Facebook has a Service Level Agreement to have those complete ten minutes after the commit has been placed in the 'needs code review' queue.